Pharos Fund FAQs

 - To edit contact information, click the link titled “People” then edit.

-Please review the Pharos Fund Guidelines for detailed information about Community Program goals, Pharos Fund eligibility, and what we look for in a strong Pharos Fund proposal.
+Please review the Pharos Fund Guidelines on our website for detailed information about Community Program goals, Pharos Fund eligibility, and what we look for in a strong Pharos Fund proposal.

 Can faith-based organizations apply?